chryswoods/siremol.org/tutorials/somd/Lysozyme/Equib.md

     cp ../../FESetup/_proteins/1AKI/min00001.rest7 1AKI.rst7

+The topology file `1AKI.parm7` can be used for both the NVT and NPT part of the equilibration, which is the reason for not copying into these directories, but instead leave it in the top directory for the equilibration.
-Simply copy the [nvt.cfg](config_files/nvt.cfg) file into the nvt directory.
+Simply copy the [nvt.cfg](Data/nvt.cfg) file into the nvt directory.
 We can now run our NVT equilibration by simply running.

     somd -C nvt.cfg
 This will run the equilibration and a bunch of output will be printed to screen.